(Also check out In the News by clicking the About tab in the upper navigation bar. In the News has additional newsy articles and information.)

 Ralph contributed in an exemplary way towards the future of CCHS by Chairing the Strategic Planning Committee providing the needed leadership and technical expertise for this critical organizational effort.
 Also, much thanks go to the rest of the Strategic Planning Committee for their individual efforts: Cim Castellon (RVP Program), Andrea Blachman (Audience Development), Todd Shulman (Knowledge Base), Allison Bruesehoff (Leadership Development), and John Lenau (Fund Development).

 The Spring Symposium @ San Juan Capistrano (February 25-27, 2016) was such an amazing event.
 Each day was unique and overall represented a collage of experiences that we will long remember.
 Follow us on Twitter or like us on Facebook to see a variety of pictures that give you a feeling of the event, its participants and the social comradery affected on us by its activities.

 Save the Dates

-Calendar 2017 –Suggested sites for the Spring and Fall Symposiums are Manzanar, Bodie, Mariposa, and El Centro, with the Annual meeting in Sacramento.
+Calendar 2017 –Suggested site for the Fall Symposiums are Manzanar, Bodie, Mariposa, and El Centro, with the Annual meeting in Sacramento.
 Dates are being determined.
 The exact locations are under review, express your preference by contacting your RVPs or by contacting the CCHS office.
 All these sites have historical significance so it will be hard to pick which one.